 26/02/21 UK Deaths: 345.
 Harborough Infected: 239.
 More than 19 million people have now had their first vaccine dose.

 27/02/21 UK Deaths: 290.
 Harborough Infected: 269.

 After dropping Rocky and Nala off with us, Jamie, Ruth and Joey took a trip to Swindon to check the Audi R8 into a specialist garage for some work to be done on it (not sure what), afterwards they took a slight detour to the River Severn to enjoy the sun.
-Sarah spent the day completing a mammoth task of fence painting and I discovered that we had a farmer in our ancestry; Charles Parsonage (1791-1868) had a 250 acre farm in Lower Hall, Dutton Dffith, Isycoed, Wrexham, Wales.
+Sarah spent the day completing a mammoth task of fence painting and I discovered that we had a farmer in our ancestry; Charles Parsonage (1791-1868) had a 250-acre farm in Lower Hall, Dutton Dffith, Isycoed, Wrexham, Wales.

 In today’s Six Nations rugby match England deservedly lost to Wales, though two appalling decisions from the French referee didn’t help.

-On another warm day I fired up the rotavator and planted some broad beans and shallots.
+On another warm day, I fired up the rotavator and planted some broad beans and shallots.
 Jamie, Ruth and Joey (plus mutts) arrived mid-afternoon to take Jamie’s quad-bike for a spin.
 However, the battery was flat and they opted for a Geocache hunt instead.
 Sarah and Lee took Alice to a nearby lake in Jubilee Woods.
-Charlotte and family went for a walk in the Twywell Hills and came across some highland cattle.
+Charlotte and her family went for a walk in the Twywell Hills and came across some highland cattle.